NovumDun/NovumDun.github.io/_projects/2021-06-10-mcu-datadump-wireshark.md

 ### device

-Software runs in device that you want to dump from.
-It output data you want to dump in some frame format.
+Software runs in device that you want to dump data from.
+It output data you want to dump in some frame format to host (PC).

 |  1B  |  2B  |  4B  |  1B  |  NB  |  1B  |
 | ---  | ---  | ---  | ---  | ---  | ---  |